 There is a simple reason why the DST may not yet be known to them and that fact should not reflect negatively on their overall knowledge and competence to advise you in tax matters.

-The simple fact is that the DST strategy was developed over two decades ago by the tax law firm, Campbell Law comprised of tax attorneys, CPA’s and LLM’s-(Masters in Taxation designation), in association with the Estate Planning Team.
+The simple fact is that the DST strategy was developed over two decades ago by our tax attorneys, CPA’s and LLM’s-(Masters in Taxation designation), in association with the Estate Planning Team.
 It meticulously follows strict IRS rules and guidelines and has survived several individual IRS audits, two formal IRS reviews, and independent reviews by some of the top tax and CPA firms in the country, as well as FINRA without a single adverse finding or consequence.

-As a proprietary strategy, Campbell Law and the Estate Planning Team have forged the trail in this area for over two decades, in large measure escaping the notice of other tax law professionals.
+As a proprietary strategy, the Estate Planning Team has forged a trail in this area for over two decades, in large measure escaping the notice of other tax law professionals.
 Many of them are well aware of this now after seeing over 20 years of success, but while some might be capable of approximating this strategy, none of them can demonstrate successful and untarnished scrutiny from the IRS, FINRA or other independent legal and tax professionals as we have.

 The term “Deferred Sales Trust” is a trademark for the strategy as a whole, and the name itself can puzzle legal and tax professionals who are not yet familiar with it because that term is not cited in IRS Code.
 Once your legal and tax professional is persuaded to investigate further, in part by speaking with our tax attorneys, they will learn that the strategy is based on IRC Section 453, making the DST a specialized form of installment sale, which has been codified in the law for about 90 years.
 This is the key piece of information that signals to them that there is likely a legal basis for the successful use of the DST Strategy and that by conferring with our tax attorneys who are the architects of the strategy, they can independently help their clients evaluate the DST for their own needs and benefit.